Deutsche Bank Aktiengesellschaft Boosts NVIDIA (NASDAQ:NVDA) Price Target to $575.00

-NVIDIA (NASDAQ:NVDA) had its price objective increased by analysts at Deutsche Bank Aktiengesellschaft from $560.00 to $575.00 in a research note issued to investors on Tuesday, The Fly reports.
-The brokerage currently has a “hold” rating on the computer hardware maker’s stock.
-Deutsche Bank Aktiengesellschaft’s price objective would suggest a potential downside of 5.48% from the stock’s current price.
-The analysts noted that the move was a valuation call.
+NVIDIA (NASDAQ:NVDA) had its price target upped by stock analysts at Deutsche Bank Aktiengesellschaft from $560.00 to $575.00 in a research report issued to clients and investors on Monday, Benzinga reports.
+The firm presently has a “hold” rating on the computer hardware maker’s stock.
+Deutsche Bank Aktiengesellschaft’s price objective would indicate a potential downside of 6.09% from the company’s current price.

 About NVIDIA